vinaydahiya04/ParkKar/README.md

 ## Features

 * Uses your Location to find nearby Parking Lots.
-* Display the number of Available Spots in the Parking Lots.
+* Displays the number of Available Spots in the Parking Lots.
-* Allows to navigate via Google Maps.
+* Easy Naviagtion via Google Maps.
-* Displays User Ratings and onsite image to help you find a safe Parking Lot for your vehicle.
+* Have a look at User Rating for assurance.

 ## User Interface